mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2011/2011-03-02-gwt-object-serialization-problems-and-some-workarounds/index.md

 ---
-title: "GWT Object Serialization: Problems and (some) workarounds"
+title: 'GWT Object Serialization: Problems and (some) workarounds'
-date: "2011-03-02"
+date: '2011-03-02'
 categories:
-  - "java"
+  - 'java'
 ---

 I made the very troublesome discovery that **different rules apply for Gwt to convert Java objects to JavaScript objects and using Java objects as parameters in Gwt's remote procedure calls** (RPC).
 Following a list of issues arising when using Gwt RPC (but not in Java->JavaScript conversion).